cicsdev/cics-bundle-scripts/validatecicsbundle/README.md

 ## Requirements

-* [xmllint](http://xmlsoft.org/xmllint.html) XML parser.
+* [xmllint](http://xmlsoft.org/xmllint.html) XML parser, in particular a version that supports the --xpath parameter.
 Used to parse the CICS bundle manifest (cics.xml) and bundle parts.
 Typically pre-installed on Linux as part of the libxml2 library.
 It is not currently available on z/OS.
 * [sed](https://www.gnu.org/software/sed/manual/sed.html) stream editor.
-Used of evaluate the the rule regex pattern.
+Used to evaluate the rule's regex pattern.
 Typically pre-installed on Linux and [z/OS](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.2.0/com.ibm.zos.v2r2.bpxa400/bpxug375.htm).

 ## Usage

-Validate the CICS bundle specified by DIRECTORY against a rule specified by the -f -x -e options and/or the rules specified in FILE.
-The script return code is set to 0 if all rules validate to true, otherwise it is set to > 0.
+Validate the CICS bundle specified by DIRECTORY against a rule specified by the -f -x and -e options and the rules file specified by the -r option.
+The script return code is set to 0 if all rules validate to true, otherwise it is set to the number of rules that failed.

 ```
 validatecicsbundle -hv -f FILEPATTERN -x XPATH -e REGEX -r FILE DIRECTORY